Physical medicine and rehabilitation

 After the person leaves the hospital, treatment may continue at a special inpatient rehabilitation center.
 A person may be transferred to this type of center if they have significant orthopedic problems, burns, a spinal cord injury or severe brain injury from stroke or trauma.

 Rehabilitation often also takes place in a skilled nursing facility or rehabilitation center outside of a hospital.

 Many people who are recovering eventually go home.
-Therapy is then continued at the provider's office or in another setting.
+Therapy may then be continued at your health care provider's office or in another setting, if needed.
 You may visit the office of your physical medicine physician and other health professionals.
 Sometimes, a therapist will make home visits.
 Family members or other caregivers must also be available to help.